MicrosoftDocs/Devices-docs/surface/ethernet-adapters-and-surface-device-deployment.md

 To boot from the network or a connected USB stick, you must instruct the Surface device to boot from an alternate boot device.
 You can alter the boot order in the system firmware to prioritize USB boot devices, or you can instruct it to boot from an alternate boot device during the boot up process.

-To boot a Surface device from an alternative boot device, follow these steps:
+To boot a Surface device from an alternate boot device:

 1. Ensure the Surface device is powered off.
 2. Press and hold the **Volume Down** button.